Welcome to my review of Pay It Forward System.

 There’s also a bunch of testimonials from people who claim to be making money with the system.
 Like this guy who claims he’s making an extra $2k per week…

 The testimonials appear to be “average joes” who say they’re earning considerable money, all thanks to the Pay It Forward System.

 But the truth is, these people are really just ACTORS.

-I’ve reviewed hundreds of ‘make money online’ systems on this blog over the years, so it’s fairly easy to spot the fakers.
-For example sites like Insiders Cash Club and Point To Click Profits use the same dirty tricks.
+I’ve looked into hundreds of make money online systems on this blog over the years, so it’s fairly easy to spot the fakers.
+For example, sites like Insiders Cash Club and Point To Click Profits use the same tricks.

 I don’t expect you to take my word for it though, so here’s proof…